z9er/CyberpunkTHING/README.md

 For premium Nexus users installing this Wabbajack is a one click process

 For non-premium users, the installation process is still simple.
-You just have to click **"Download"** followed by **"Slow Download"** as Vortex brings up buttons for every mod.
+You just have to click **"Download"** followed by **"Slow Download"** as Wabbajack brings up buttons for every mod.

 ---